 Whitehall district

-"Sunday Drive in Wyoming", pencil sketch
+"Sunday Drive in Wyoming", pencil sketch by the author. |

 Northwest of Confederate Gulch is the White Creek District.
 Gold was found in drainages at White Creek, Avalanche Creek and in the upper part of White Creek and its tributary Johnny Gulch.
 Magpie Gulch also had rich placer ground.
 Hellgate Creek and its tributaries also produced gold.